 Golf Carts.
 Please keep golf carts on the designated paths whenever possible.
 When no path is available, keep carts along the sides of the fairways (out of the rough) and use the “90 degree” rule to reach the ball.
 Always stay at least 100 feet from the greens and park on the paths.

 Weather Cancellations.
-If play is suspended by the Pro Shop for more than thirty (30) minutes due to weather conditions, the evening’s matches shall be replayed in their entirety on the play-off night designated by the Board.
+If play is suspended by the Pro Shop for more than thirty (30) minutes due to weather conditions, the evening’s matches shall be replayed in their entirety on the playoff night designated by the Board.

 Association Matters Generally